department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort1.md

 ## Fourth Task: [Primary Caregiver] - 5 minutes
-- Let's go through a scenario where you want to add yourself as a primary caregiver on this application.
-Please go through the next few pages and do that, thinking aloud about your thought process.
 - What does the term "primary caregiver" mean to you?
+- Let's go through a scenario where you want to add a primary caregiver on this application.
+Please go through the next few pages and try to add that, thinking aloud about your thought process.

 ### Things to watch for: